Panchalimedu: Myths

 According to the myths, Pandavas along with their spouse Panchali had a sojourn there at time of one-year exile.
 Hence the place got its name Panchalimedu which derived from the words "Panchali" (Draupadi) and "medu" (hill).
 The local tribes there offered selfless helps to the Kuru princes.
 Pandavas left the region before the beginning of one year incognito.
 They rewarded an idol of Goddess Durga to the tribal chief for their helps and instructed them to worship Devi.
 But, unexpected incidents occurred when the tribes worshipped Devi by following their own uncivilized puja methods.
 Hence the place became uninhabitable for them.
 Later, Devi herself moved to the present Valliyamkavu region and presided there.
 In light of this myth, people still believe that Panchalimedu is the moola sthana or sanctum sanctorum of Devi.

-At present, there is a small temple dedicated to Goddess Bhuvaneswari, which can be approached by a walkway from the main road.
-The temple which hadn't daily poojas in the past is currently under the administration of Travancore Devaswom Board.
+At present, there is a small temple dedicated to the goddess Bhuvaneswari, which can be approached by a walkway from the main road.
+The temple, which did not have daily poojas in the past, is currently under the administration of Travancore Devaswom Board.
 The granite edicts found there depicts the linkage of the place to ancient history.
 Several Shiva lingas, Trishulas (trident) and Nāga idols are also placed near the shrine.
 A small circular pond known as Panchalikulam is situated there, in which Pandavas and Panchali took their daily bath.
 It is about 5 dm in diameter.
 Even during hot summers, it will be filled by plenty of water.
 One cave also exist there named Pandavaguha (cave of Pandavas), in which the footprints of Bhima can be witnessed.
 Local folks still believe that it is the footprints of the mighty Bhima himself.

 2019 controversy

 In 2019, the Church authorities installed two crosses on the hill.
 Meanwhile, a Hindu group installed a Trishula near the cross as a way of protesting the Church's alleged attempt to encroach upon revenue land.
 This caused controversy.
 The District Collector sent a notice to church authorities to remove the crosses and soon it was removed.
+Refuting the claims of the Travancore Devaswom Board, Idukki collector said that Tranvancore Devaswom Board does not have any land in Panchalimedu.
+Even the temple at the place is located at the revenue land.